Hasan-Mahmood231/Hasan-Mahmood231/README.md

-👋 Hey there, I'm Hassan Mahmood!
+Hi, I’m Hassan Mahmood

-🌱 **Data Science Explorer | Problem Solver | Lifelong Learner** 🚀
+🌱 Data Science & AI Enthusiast | Problem Solver | Lifelong Learner

-💻 I enjoy transforming ideas into reality through code, logic, and data.
-💡 Always curious to learn and improve every single day.
-📚 Currently exploring **Data Science** .
+I’m passionate about using data, algorithms, and AI to uncover insights and build intelligent solutions.
+My journey is focused on strengthening fundamentals in Python, Data Analysis, and Machine Learning, while continuously improving through practice and real-world projects.

+What I Do

+🔹 Explore Data Science & Artificial Intelligence concepts step by step

+🔹 Build and share clean, well-documented projects for learning & collaboration

+🔹 Apply statistics, algorithms, and data visualization to solve problems

+🔹 Experiment with machine learning models to understand how AI learns from data

  🔧 Skills
 - 🖥️ C++